 |---|---|---|

-Learn more about Kent State tuition and fees.
+Read more about Kent State University at Kent tuition and fees.

 The following table and chart show the ethnic background for students who recently graduated from Kent State University at Kent with a bachelor’s in family, consumer & human sciences.